matdombrock/python-arduino/README.md

 # Python-Arduino [Alpha]

 # what's this??
 This software will let you write programs on your computer (using Python) that interact with an Arduino Uno.
-For instance, you might press a button on the arduino that opens a web browser, or hit a key macro.
+For instance, you might press a button on the Arduino that opens a web browser, or hit a key macro.
 In the future, you will also be able to send data to the Arduino that could tell it to turn on a LED or start a motor.

 This is a simple set of scripts for getting output from an Arduino to act is input for Python.
 Currently this only supports reading analog input.
-Support for Digital Read and Output is planned, but not available at this time.
+Support for Output is planned, but not available at this time.

 # how to use?
 - Install ```python3```